huytd/pure-js-vote/README.md

 Single HTML file vote system!
 Don't you see the screenshot?

 ## What??
 What???
 Okay...
-This is the simple vote system using JSON data (hosted on [myjson.com](http://myjson.com)), and the awesome pie chart for visuallization using [D3.js](http://d3js.org).
+This is the simple vote system using JSON data (hosted on [myjson.com](http://myjson.com)), and the awesome pie chart for visualization using [D3.js](http://d3js.org).

 ## No idea! `¯\_(ツ)_/¯`
 Are you dumb?
 OK.
 Here is the demo: [http://apploy.io/vote.html](http://apploy.io/vote.html)